The REAL Costa RicaFind it Fast! Use Search

 General Information about hotels and accommodations in Costa Rica

 Want to spend a few thousand dollars per night for a nice hotel?
 Want to spend a few dollars per night for a clean room and a bed?
 You can do either in Costa Rica and everything in between because we have it all here.

 Costa Rica can accommodate any budget!

-Costa Rica is a beautiful natural paradise served by over a thousand hotels, bed and breakfasts, resorts, aparthotels, hostels and the infamous Costa Rica motels!
+Costa Rica is a beautiful natural paradise served by over a thousand hotels, beds and breakfast, resorts, aparthotels, hostels and the infamous Costa Rica motels!

-Whatever you chose, remember that as of the writing of this page (summer, 2007) there is still a shortage of quality hotel rooms in Costa Rica, though this problem has now been mostly resolved..
+Whatever you chose, remember that as of the writing of this page there is still a shortage of quality hotel rooms in some parts of Costa Rica, though this problem has now been mostly resolved.
 What do I mean by quality?
 I mean a hotel with hot water, clean beds and a private bath in the room.
 Your definition of quality may be a LOT higher.
-While you can always find something, I recommend phoning ahead to make sure you can get something decent.
-Remember that most US cell phones do NOT work in Costa Rica and those that do may have roaming charges as high as $5.00 per minute, so if you like free form travel, consider renting a phone while you are here.
-Otherwise, plan your trip early... especially from December to May.
-Also, Christmas and Easter are HUGE holidays here and most rooms, quality or not, are booked months in advance.
-This is where a good travel agent can help you out.
+To me, the bathroom thing rules as I do not like sharing that facility with someone or many someones whose personal hygiene I do not know or I suspect may be ummm... well you get the point!
+While you can always find something, I recommend phoning ahead or reserving by Internet to make sure you can get something decent.
+This is less important during the rainy season, June to November.

 [Top]